vishvAsa/devaH/content/jyotisham/history/calendar_reform_comittee_report/02_PART-A/03_FINAL_RECOMMENDATIONS/01_CIVIL_CALENDAR.md

 +++

-- (1) The Saka era should be used in the unified national calendar.
-The year 1954-55 A.D. corresponds to 1876 Saka or in other words the year 1954 A.D. corresponds to 1875-76 Saka.
+- (1) The śaka era should be used in the unified national calendar.
+The year 1954-55 A.D. corresponds to 1876 śaka or in other words the year 1954 A.D. corresponds to 1875-76 śaka.
 - (2) The year should start from the day following the vernal equinox day.
 - (3) A normal year would consist of 365 days while a leap-year would have 366 days.
-After adding 78 to the Saka era, if the sum is divisible by 4, then it is a leap-year.
+After adding 78 to the śaka era, if the sum is divisible by 4, then it is a leap-year.
 But when the sum becomes a multiple of 100, it would be a leap-year only when it is. divisible by 400, otherwise it would be a common year.
     - The years Śaka 1878, 1882, 1886, 1890, 1894 etc., are leap-years consisting of 366 days each.
-But the gears 2022, 2122, 2222 and again 2422, 2522, 2622 Saka are not leap-years, while 1922, 2322, 2722 Saka are leap-years.
+But the gears 2022, 2122, 2222 and again 2422, 2522, 2622 śaka are not leap-years, while 1922, 2322, 2722 śaka are leap-years.
 - (4) Caitra ( pronounced as Chaitra ) should be the first month of the year, and the lengths of the different months would be fixed as follows:
     - Caitra 30 days (31 days in a leap-year ), Vaisakha-31, Jyaiṣtha-31, Aṣadha-31 Śrāvana–31, Bhadra-31, āśvina-30, Kartika-30, Agrahāyana--30, Pauṣa-30, Magha-30, and Phalguna-30 days.
     - Corresponding dates :- The dates of the reformed Indian calendar would thus have a permanent correspondence with the dates of the present Gregorian calendar.
 The corresponding dates are as follows :